tamediadigital/tx_hackdays/hacks/GoodbyeCardApp.md

 We need
 ----------
-Developers, developers, developers ... in particular somebody who could do the front-end part, maybe even as a real app and not just a web-dummy.
-Also people interested in image-processing.
+- Developers, developers, developers ...
+- in particular somebody who could do the front-end part, maybe even as a real app and not just a web-dummy
+- also people interested in image-processing.

 Participants
 ------------
-Tim Nonner
+- Tim Nonner
-You!
+- You!